 Your bikes piston rings should be inspected and ensure that it is good in condition.
 The work of the piston is to avoid the infiltration of engine oil inside the combustion chamber of your bike’s engine.
 So this can also be the reason for black smoke in your dirt bike.

 Step 3: Fuel Additives

 To avoid the black smoke on the bike.
 Use suitable fuel additives to reduce the economy of fuel and make the engine’s performance lower.

 How to Fix Blue or Gray Smoke in Dirt bike?

 Step 1: Inspect Spark

-If you see blue or gray coming from your dirt bike so check properly the spark plugs and if it’s not in good condition so it’s better to replace it with the new one.
+If you see blue or grey coming from your dirt bike, check the spark plugs correctly, and if it’s not in good condition, it’s better to replace it with the new one.

-Valve seals and piston rings should be inspected and ensured that they are not loose, they should be airtight.
-Sometimes the failure of seals leads to the blue and gray smoke in your dirt bike.
+Valve seals and piston rings should be inspected and ensured that they are not loose; they should be airtight.
+Sometimes the failure of seals leads to the blue and grey smoke in your dirt bike.

-If you see smoke coming from your dirt bike and you are not aware of what causes it exactly.
+Suppose you see smoke coming from your dirt bike and are not aware of what causes it exactly.
 So it’s better not to ride the bike till it stops smoking and runs better.

-If you don’t know about the parts of the bike so it is advisable that not to repair any part of the bike yourself because a small mistake from you can create a big issue.
+If you don’t know about the bike parts, it is advisable not to repair any part of the bike yourself because a small mistake from you can create a big issue.
 Visit any professional bike repairs and let your bike fixed in the best way.